EVORA-project/evora-ontology/models/docs/addressRegion.md

 # Slot: region (addressRegion)

 _The region in which the locality is, and which is in the country.
-For example, California or another appropriate first-level Administrative division_
+For example, California or another appropriate first-level Administrative division._